 Really, no one can tell you if it is time to consider divorce… only you hold that answer.
 Instead, as you read this article, listen to yourself.
 Listen to your answers.
 Feel what you feel.
-Ultimately the answer to your questions are already available to you and will become apparent as you take the time to listen.
+Ultimately the answer to your questions are already available to you and will likley become apparent as you take the time to listen to yourself.

 “Has our relationship simply grown stale?”

 “Have I truly and rationally discussed my thoughts and concerns with my spouse?”

 “Have my spouse and I spoken to a counsellor about our marriage?”

 “Am I becoming someone that I don’t like because of my difficult marriage?”